Milchreis/NetPetcam/Readme.md

 ```

 ## Remote configuration
-If you want to change the interval or maximages settings from remote, than you can create a directory "admin" in your dropbox app directory and place config.properties file like:
+If you want to change the interval or maximages settings from remote, than you can create a directory "admin" in your dropbox app directory and place a config.properties file like this:
 ```
 # Set up the shooting and uploading interval in seconds
 interval=5